hartwigmedical/hmftools/isofox/README.md

 ### 2. Modelling sample specific fragment distribution

-The fragment length distibution of the sample is measured by sampling the insert size of up to 1 million genic intronic fragments.
+The fragment length distribution of the sample is measured by sampling the insert size of up to 1 million genic intronic fragments.
 Any fragment with an N in the cigar or which overlaps an exon is excluded from the fragment distribution.
 A maximum of 1000 fragments is permitted to be sampled per gene so no individual gene can dominate the sample distribution.

-### 3. Expected rates per 'category' and expected GC distibution per transcript
+### 3. Expected rates per 'category' and expected GC distribution per transcript

-#### A. Expected rates per catageory
+#### A. Expected rates per category

 For each transcript in a group of overlapping genes, ISOFOX measures the expected proportion of fragments that have been randomly sampled from that transcript with lengths matching the length distribution of the sample that match a specific subset of transcripts (termed a 'category' in ISOFOX, but generally referred to as an equivalence class in other tools such as Salmon).
-For any gene, that contains at least 1 transcript with more than 1 exon an 'UNSPLICED' transcript of that gene is also considered as a indpendent transcript that could be expressed.
+For any gene, that contains at least 1 transcript with more than 1 exon an 'UNSPLICED' transcript of that gene is also considered as a independent transcript that could be expressed.

 The proportion is calculated by determining which category or set of transcripts that fragments of length {50, 100, 150,200,250,300,350,400,450,500,550} bases starting at each possible base in the transcript in question could be a part of.
 This is then weighted by the empirically observed